Instagram/MonkeyType/doc/stores.rst

 Call-trace stores
 -----------------

-MonkeyType operates in a two-phase style: you run some code under MonkeyType tracing, and it stores the traced calls.
+MonkeyType operates in two phases: call tracing and stub generation.
+You first run some code under MonkeyType tracing and store the traced calls.
 You can do this repeatedly, maybe even sampled in production continually so you always have up-to-date traces available.
 Then whenever you need, you run ``monkeytype stub`` or ``monkeytype apply`` to generate annotations based on types from the recorded traces.

-In order to do this, MonkeyType needs to have a data store available for the recorded call traces.
+In order to do this, MonkeyType needs a backing store for the recorded call traces.
 By default it will use :class:`~monkeytype.db.sqlite.SQLiteStore`, which stores traces in a local SQLite database file.
-But you can write your own :class:`~monkeytype.db.base.CallTraceStore` subclass to store traces in whatever data store works best for you.
+But you can write your own :class:`~monkeytype.db.base.CallTraceStore` subclass to store traces in whatever data store works best for you, and return an instance of your custom store from the :meth:`~monkeytype.config.Config.trace_store` method of your :class:`~monkeytype.config.Config` class.

 .. module:: monkeytype.db.base